garyzhubc/STAT406-2017/Lecture8/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/poly4-1.png)

 Note that this fit is reasonable, although there is probably room for improvement.
-It is tempting to increase the order of the approximating polynomial, however, this is easily seen not to be a good idea.
+Based on the formal motivation discussed in class to use polynomials in the first place, it may seem natural to increase the order of the approximating polynomial in order to improve the quality of the approximation.
+However, this is easily seen not to be a good idea.
 Below we compare the 4th degree approximation used above (in blue) with a 10th degree one (in red):

 ``` r
 # Degree 10 polynomials